 - Finding and comparing programmes internationally was a time consuming and strenuous activity.

-- Through our investigation on the topic, we have received many complaints from students in and outside Europe about this lack of information, which even left them to stay at home, or study in other continents, primarily the USA.
+- Through our investigation on the topic, we have received many complaints from students in and outside Europe about this lack of information, which left them either not being able to study at all abroad, or study in other continents, primarily the USA.

 We consider international study experience extremely valuable to students’ development.
 Through our portals we try to fill the information gap that hinders students from finding and starting their international studies.
 On this mission, there’s still a lot of work to be done, but we are working enthusiastically and welcome cooperation with students and universities.